Accelerated Diffusion Models via Speculative Sampling: Experimental details

 where $(Z_k)_{k \in \nset}$ is a sequence of independent and identically distributed Gaussian random variables with zero mean and identity covariance matrix and $\gamma_k = t_{k+1} - t_{k}$.
-Note that in practice, in the case where additional conditioning information is available, one can consider an additional guidance term and \eqref{eq:unconditional_velocity_markov} is changed into
+When additional conditioning information is available, one can consider an additional guidance term and \eqref{eq:unconditional_velocity_markov} is changed into

 where $v_{\theta, t}(\cdot,c)$ corresponds to a \emph{conditional} model and $v_{\theta, t}(\cdot, \emptyset)$ to an unconditional one.